Birch Hill, Central Hawke's Bay

 - A private outdoor bush shower is available - with luxurious rain head

 - A large chilly-bin is supplied for cool food storage and cold pack replacements are kept in the glamper's fridge freezer in the vehicle shed, which you can access anytime.
-A fridge/freezer and washing machine are available a 5-10 minute walk away from the site in implement shed and farm cottage
+A washing machine is available a 5-10 minute walk away from the site in the farm cottage

 - A solar powered music player is supplied at the site (with bluetooth).

 Beds are made up with 100% cotton linen and wool duvets.

 - Food and drink - make sure you bring all the food and drink you need for your stay

 - An extra chilly-bin - if you're a large group, you might find it handy to have an extra chilly-bin on hand